-Note: Effective December 1, 2018, the rule is added to facilitate the court's receipt of the full state court record when a case is removed.
+Note: Effective December 1, 2022, this rule is amended to clarify the responsibilities of the parties with respect to submission of the state court record.

 Local Rule 83-3 - Courtroom and Courthouse Decorum

 - (a) Prohibited Activities.
 The following may not be done in connection with a judicial proceeding anywhere on a floor where a courtroom is located: - (1) taking photographs; - (2) making sound recordings (except by court reporters in the performance of their duties and Judicial Conference approved digital audio recordings made utilizing court-owned equipment); and - (3) broadcasting by radio, television, or any other means. - (b) Exceptions.
 The court may permit these activities when they are incidental to investitive, ceremonial, or naturalization proceedings.